 The project will be separated and all the members in our team will do their own part first, hence everyone has chance to use their own knowledge and experience to figure out all problems at each part of project.
 Then all the work will be gathered together and organized every weekend before the deadline.
 We are going to organize meetings every Wednesday and Friday.

-References:

-http://www.intrepidtravel.com/us/theme/food

-http://www.chinahighlights.com/travelguide/chinese-food/

 Milestone 2